thotslayer/fuckrc/README.md

 fuckrc - a fucking init script
 ===============================

-The script "rc" is a minimalistic init script made for use with busybox init.
-It starts up udev, sets the hostname, mounts the file systems, starts the daemons and so on.

-Later, in the user space, you can use it to list currently running daemons and individually start or stop them.

-It was developed for arch linux to get rid of systemd, but it can probably run on other distributions as well.
+instead of busybox init its gonna be used with sinit
 ![screenshot](screenshot.png)

 Installing
 ----------

-Dependencies: busybox, optionally eudev or systemd (for udev)
+Dependencies: ~~busybox~~ sinit, optionally eudev or systemd (for udev)

 NOTE: The archlinux AUR package does step 1 for you.